-An Anxiety attack is a trickster.
+An Anxiety attack is a trickster

+What are you afraid of?
+What is it you fear will happen?
 Anxiety creeps up.
-Sometimes it is hard to pin point where it has come from.
-For many of us it just takes over.
-It is a good idea to ask yourself one simple question.
-The question is ‘What am I afraid is going to happen”?
-Most people say that they are unable to pinpoint the fear.
-It is possible to work out the reason.
+Sometimes it is hard to pin point where it has come from; for many of us it just takes over.
+It is a good idea to ask yourself these simple questions.
+Most people say that they are unable to pinpoint the fear, but it is possible to work out the reason.
 Usually, you will have a picture in your mind of your worst fear in any situation.
 What is it?
+Be honest with yourself.

-Remember Fear has two meanings
+Remember fear has two meanings:

 FEAR = Fear Everything and Run

-FEAR = Face Everything and Rise.
+FEAR = Face Everything and Rise